down; downs; down's; syndrome; mental; physical; development; delay; disability; sibling; family; mentally; challenged; intellectual; retardation;

 You also need to look after yourself.

-- Understand that it is okay for you to have your own times with mum and dad and your own friends.
+- Understand that it is okay for you to have your own times with mum and dad and your own friends, but it is also ok for them to spend time with your sibling.

 - You could work out with your parents some rules around the house - eg. your private space and your private stuff, his private space and his private stuff - so that you respect each other.